 Did your furry friend’s coat dry naturally after a dog swimming session or after being in dirty water?

 Is your pet at an age when arthritis might be affecting them?

 Is there a household change, like a new pet, new baby, or departing family member, that might be contributing to your dog’s stress?

 If your veterinarian rules out any medical issue, consider whether your dog has enough opportunities for entertainment.

 How to Stop Your Dog from Excessively Licking

 In order to secure a well-balanced lifestyle, dogs need to participate in a variety of activities.
 As a Dog Behavior Consultant, it is important to make sure clients understand the four areas of essential exercise that are required for all dogs, which can help prevent boredom and your dog from constantly licking.

 #1: Physical Activity

-I consider chewing to be a separate type of exercise for our canine companions.
+Chewing is a separate type of exercise for our canine companions.
 Dogs have amazing teeth, and many breeds have very well-developed jaws.
 Giving them an appropriate outlet for chewing is a good stress reliever—it’s a boredom buster, too!
-Dogs without enough “legal” opportunities to chew sometimes damage household possessions when they feel the urge to exercise their jaws.
-Edible bones and long-lasting chew toys or chew treats can meet this need—and save your furniture.
+A dog without enough “legal” opportunities to chew may damage household possessions when they feel the urge to exercise their jaws.
+Edible chew treats and long-lasting chew toys can meet this need—and save your furniture.